mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 ### *7/October/2021 - via email*
 <br>

-When I was researching for available masters thesis topics in the University of Tartu Software Engineering Group it came across a Case Study in Software Testing or Software Analytics (focus on software quality)  https://sep.cs.ut.ee/Main/StudentProjects2021#Pfahl1 which was a "placeholder" Masters project topic, it caught my attention becaue I thought I could apply it in my current job.
+* When I was researching for available masters thesis topics in the University of Tartu Software Engineering Group it came across a Case Study in Software Testing or Software Analytics (focus on software quality)  https://sep.cs.ut.ee/Main/StudentProjects2021#Pfahl1 which was a "placeholder" Masters project topic, it caught my attention because I thought I could apply it in my current job.

-I've reached out to the topic supervisor Dietmar Pfahl and we agreed to meet to discuss the possibility in the next day.
+* I've reached out to the topic supervisor Dietmar Pfahl and we agreed to meet to discuss the possibility in the next day.